-Phishing attempts can take many forms, such as email, text, or even fake social media accounts.
+Phishing attempts can take many forms, such as email, text, or even fake websites or social media accounts.
 Scammers pretending to be a part of Newton will often provide a fraudulent link or directly ask for information pertaining to your account.

 How to protect your account from phishing:

 - Always check who the email sender is when communicating with Newton - our Support team will only ever contact you from email@example.com.
 Read more below about how to validate that an email address is Newton’s.

-- We will never ask you to share your password with us
+- We will never ask you to share your password with us.

 - Make sure to only trust communications from our official social media accounts found here: How can I follow Newton on social media?

 If you believe that you have encountered a phishing scam please report it by submitting through the in-app help chat, or via https://newton.co/support.
-Also, avoid any communication with the potential scam.
+Also, avoid any communication with the potential scammer.
 If you believe you have fallen victim to phishing, immediately change the password on your account and report it.